 The Commonwealth has consistently supported financial flexibility both in the form of the rebuilt stabilization fund as well as its ability to cut expenses in response to unforeseen weakness.
-Similar to many states, the Commonwealth has faced budgetary challenges at several points in the current economic expansion, including from the impact of shifting federal tax law and from unexpected demands for Medicaid triggered in part by federal health reform.
-Although these factors initially weighed on progress in rebuilding the stabilization fund balance to prerecession levels, more recently the budgetary mechanisms to shift cyclical windfalls to the stabilization fund have raised its balance.
+Similar to many states, the Commonwealth has faced budgetary challenges at several points in the current economic expansion, including from the effect of shifting federal tax law and from unexpected demands for Medicaid.
+Although these factors initially weighed on progress in rebuilding the stabilization fund balance to prerecession levels, more recently the budgetary mechanisms to shift cyclical windfalls to the stabilization fund have raised its balance considerably.